rrquizon1/CertusProNX-RISC-V-XO3-XO3D-Programmer/README.md

 * MachXO3D Breakout board

-For this project we will be using three Lattice Tools!
+For this project we will be using Four Lattice Tools!
 * Lattice Propel Builder 2024.2
-* Radiant Software 2024.2
+* Lattice Radiant Software 2024.2
 * Lattice Propel 2024.2
+* Lattice Radiang Programmer 2024.2

 Take note that Lattice Propel Builder and Lattice Propel are installed together via Lattice Propel installer package.